 "It is very important to know that you are able to tolerate difficult emotions and see that you can, in fact, get through them,"

 Nicole Issa, PsyD, licensed psychologist, tells Bustle.
 "Learning to tolerate distress without distraction will help you develop confidence in your ability to manage difficult emotions."
+2 Laugh It Off

 While you can't laugh off